AlexanderLill/PokemonGoers-group6/README.md

 ## 7 useful ES2015 features

-In the following persents 7 useful ES2015 features for Node.js development.
+In the following 7 useful ES2015 features for Node.js development are presented.

 ### Property Shorthand